The site's History pre 1914 section

 Welcome to the website dedicated to the Butte de Warlencourt, an iconic site which is located on the World War One Somme battlefields situated some three miles from the town of Bapaume in the Pas de Calais department in Northern France.
 Originating back to Roman times, the Butte (French for ‘hill’) is a mound some sixty feet high standing close to the D929 Albert-Bapaume road.
 In WW1, it was held by the Germans at the end of the Battle of the Somme in 1916 and in a fashion, marked the final line of the British advance on the Somme.

 The Butte has a story to tell so let us do everything to tell it.
 All stories, photographs are more than welcomed also and if possible, will appear on this site or in the proposed Association newsletters.
 Please send them to firstname.lastname@example.org.
-The inaugural Associates newsletter has just been published, details are on the News section of the website.
 Again telling the Butte story, we are delighted to now have published three WW1 articles re the Butte.
 The exploits of Roland Bradford is there as is an article re the day the Butte caught fire in January 1917.
 This is a superb read, it is fascinating.
 Also in the same section, Bob recently posted an article about the South African Brigade's exploits in the area in October 1916.
 It seems that the allies had two enemies - the Germans and the mud.
-Note the words in the article 'had simply disappeared'
+Note the words in the article 'had simply disappeared' In the pre 1914 section, we have just added a nice summary regarding the 1870-1871 war action in the area and a piece regarding the background over the years of Warlencourt and L'Abbaye.
+There are quite a few memorials for the 1870-1871 war all within a few miles from the Butte.
+These are well worth visiting and offer some nice photo opportunities

 Your input, help and friendship is valued, it is certainly hoped you visit again.
-Ps, many thanks to Richard Smith for providing the lovely, early morning, picture of the Butte to the left.
+Ps, Many thanks to Richard Smith for providing the lovely, early morning, picture of the Butte to the left and to Stevie Kerr for providing the image of the Butte from above.
 The main picture at the top is copyright I.W.M.

 27 August 2019